Before going for your Ps

 One of the most valuable skills a driver can have is accurate self-evaluation.

-DRIVE ON L’S AS LONG AS POSSIBLE
+DRIVE ON Ls FOR AS LONG AS POSSIBLE

-Make a list of the major skills you know you need and practice them until they feel natural and automatic, in varied conditions and situations.
+Make a list of the major skills you know you need and practise them until they feel natural and automatic, in varied conditions and situations.
 This will allow you to become more conscious of your own mental processes while you drive.